 - There may be an offline period at the end of July.
-Don't be surprised if you cannot log in for a few days.
-In 2018, the interval was July 27 - July 31.
+Don't be surprised if you cannot log in or experience glitches for a few days.

 - Sections that will roll over include: Profile, Family, Education, Testing, Activities, Writing, and Courses & Grades.

 - The app will preserve your college list, but any work on the supplements (they would have been last year's supplements) will not roll over.

 - For details, see Common App Account Rollover.
 Be sure you read the detail &/ or watch the video.

 When & How to Start the Common App